george-shammar/scrapeIT/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page] (https://github.com/george-shammar/scrapeIT/issues).
+Feel free to check the issues page: https://github.com/george-shammar/scrapeIT/issues

+### Show your support

+Give a ⭐️ if you like this project!

+### License

+This project is [MIT](./LICENSE) licensed.